Google

 • Pinned specimens of related species.
 (Hint: select View by Region on the related species page.)

-Synonymy: Cydosia aurivitta Grote & Robinson, 1868
+• aurivitta Grote & Robinson, 1868 (Cydosia) - MONA 1983: 8999

-Cydosia imitella Stretch, 1873
+• imitella Stretch, 1873 (Cydosia)

-References
+• References

-• Barcode of Life (BOLD) - Caution: Some specimens shown may not be sequenced.
-DNA barcode provides evidence of relatedness not proof of identification.
+• Barcode of Life (BOLD) - Caution: DNA barcode provides evidence of relatedness, not proof of identification, and some BOLD specimens shown may not be sequenced.

 • Grote, A.R. & C.T.
 Robinson, 1869.
 Descriptions of American Lepidoptera. - No. 4.
 Transactions of the American Entomological Society, 2: 186.